pragyakuumarimishra/anaantsanatanGPT/README.md

 # Anant_Sanatan Personal Webpage

-This is a personal webpage project titled "Anant_Sanatan" created by Ishan Mishra, an engineering student with a passion for technology, storytelling, and hip-hop music.
+This is a personal webpage project titled "Anant_Sanatan" created by pragya Mishra, an engineering student with a passion for technology, storytelling, and hip-hop music.

 ## Project Overview